The Emergency (India): Arrests

 Most of these arrests happened under laws such as MISA, DISIR, and COFEPOSA.
-During the emergency 34,988 people were arrested under MISA, and 75,818 people were arrested under DISIR.
+During the emergency, 34,988 people were arrested under MISA, and 75,818 people were arrested under DISIR.
 This included both political prisoners and ordinary criminals.
 Most states classified those arrested under MISA into multiple categories.
 For instance in Andhra Pradesh they were classified into three categories- Class A, Class B, and Class C. Class A prisoners included prominent political leaders, members of parliament, and members of the legislative assembly.
 Class B prisoners included less prominent political prisoners.
 Class C included those detained for "economic offences" and other offences.
 Class A and B prisoners were treated better and received better amenities in prison than other categories of prisoners.
 Those arrested under COFEPOSA and DISR, depending on the state, found themselves detained with ordinary criminals, as Class C prisoners, or their own separate category.

-Cases like the Baroda dynamite case and the Rajan case became exceptional examples of atrocities committed against civilians in independent India.

 Laws, human rights and elections

 Elections for the Parliament and state governments were postponed.
 Gandhi and her parliamentary majorities could rewrite the nation's laws since her Congress party had the required mandate to do so – a two-thirds majority in the Parliament.
 And when she felt the existing laws were 'too slow', she got the President to issue 'Ordinances' – a law-making power in times of urgency, invoked sparingly – completely bypassing the Parliament, allowing her to rule by decree.
-Also, she had little trouble amending the Constitution that exonerated her from any culpability in her election-fraud case, imposing President's Rule in Gujarat and Tamil Nadu, where anti-Indira parties ruled (state legislatures were thereby dissolved and suspended indefinitely), and jailing thousands of opponents.
+Additionally, she had little trouble amending the Constitution that exonerated her from any culpability in her election-fraud case, imposing President's Rule in Gujarat and Tamil Nadu, where anti-Indira parties held a majority (state legislatures were thereby dissolved and suspended indefinitely), and jailing thousands of opponents.
 The 42nd Amendment, which brought about extensive changes to the letter and spirit of the Constitution, is one of the lasting legacies of the Emergency.
 In the conclusion of his Making of India's Constitution, Justice Khanna writes:

 If the Indian constitution is our heritage bequeathed to us by our founding fathers, no less are we, the people of India, the trustees, and custodians of the values which pulsate within its provisions!
 A constitution is not a parchment of paper, it is a way of life and has to be lived up to.
 Eternal vigilance is the price of liberty and in the final analysis, its only keepers are the people.
 The imbecility of men, history teaches us, always invites the impudence of power.